Make a farmhouse style wood pumpkin wreath for Fall in just a few minutes. The neutral color wreath can be used in any room of the house.

-Since it’s Fall I decorated an apple wood wreath with wood pumpkins.
-See a theme here?
-I filmed a short video while putting the wreath together.
+Since the season is Fall, I decorated an apple wood wreath with wood pumpkins.
+I also filmed a short video while putting the wreath together.
 I have issues with grapevine wreaths.
 The grapevines are always shedding or getting tangled up on something.

 I found the apple wood wreath at Target and it was love at first sight.
-The wreath was a neutral color, a nice design, and I liked the fact that the back and front sides looked different.
+The wreath was a neutral color, a nice design, and I liked that the back and front sides looked different.

 I found the wood pumpkins in the Target Dollar Spot.
 The large wood pumpkin was $1 and the pack of small wood pumpkins was $3.
 I was on a roll.

-Next I went to the craft aisle and grabbed a bottle of Delta Ceramcoat® Acrylic Paint in Ivory.
+Next, I went to the craft aisle and grabbed a bottle of Delta Ceramcoat® Acrylic Paint in Ivory.
 I love the fact that I can buy my craft paint at Target.
-One stop shopping.
+One-stop shopping.

 The orange-glittered pumpkins had a rough texture which made them perfect for distressing.
 You might wonder why I painted everything white.
-Going for a neutral look I can use anywhere in the house.
+I was going for a neutral look so I could hang the wreath anywhere in the house.

 I decided to add a bit of white to the wood wreath using the dry brush technique.
-Remember the other side of the wreath is the front side.
+Remember, the other side of the wreath is the front side.
 I plan to leave it natural and redecorate the wreath with the change of seasons or holidays.

 The only step left is gluing the pumpkins to the wreath.
 I used hot glue and am embarrassed by my glue gun every time I take a photo of it.
 Does your glue gun look like this?
 Please tell me it does.

-I found a few colorful leaves in my junk stash and dry brushed those with the paint.
-The perfect finishing touch.
-To see the wreath project in more detail watch my tutorial below….
+I found a few colorful leaves in my junk stash and dry-brushed those with the paint—the perfect finishing touch.
+To see the wreath project in more detail, watch my tutorial below….

 How To Decorate A Basic Wood Wreath

 How do you guys like the wreath?
-When I get around to decorating my mantel next week the wreath will be the centerpiece.
+When I get around to decorating my mantel next week, the wreath will be the centerpiece.
 I plan to use small white pumpkins and neutral items alongside the wreath.
 What do you think of that idea?